MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Drawing Native
 ==============

 As explained before, MicroUI implementation provides a dedicated header file which lists all MicroUI Painter drawings native function.
 The implementation of these functions has to respect several rules to not corrupt the MicroUI execution (flickering, memory corruption, unknown behavior, etc.).
-These rules are already respected in the CCO available in MicroEJ Central Repository.
+These rules are already respected in the default Abstraction Layer implementation modules available in MicroEJ Central Repository.
 In addition, MicroUI allows to add some custom drawings.
 The implementation of MicroUI Painter native drawings should be used as model to implement the custom drawings.

 All native functions must have a ``MICROUI_GraphicsContext*`` as parameter (often first parameter).
 This identifies the destination target: the MicroUI `GraphicsContext <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/GraphicsContext.html>`_.
 This target is retrieved in MicroEJ application calling the method ``GraphicsContext.getSNIContext()``.
 This method returns a byte array which is directly mapped on the ``MICROUI_GraphicsContext`` structure in MicroUI native drawing function declaration.